-Dr. Eisenberg is the John G. Searle endowed Chair and Professor of Epidemiology in the School of Public Health at the University of Michigan.
+Dr. Eisenberg is a Professor of Epidemiology in the School of Public Health at the University of Michigan.
 Dr. Eisenberg received his PhD in Bioengineering in the joint University of California, Berkeley/University of California, San Francisco program, and an MPH from the School of Public Health at the University of California, Berkeley.
 Dr. Eisenberg studies infectious disease epidemiology with a focus on waterborne and vectorborne diseases.
 His broad research interests, global and domestic, integrate theoretical work in developing disease transmission models and empirical work in designing and conducting epidemiology studies.
 He is especially interested in the environmental determinants of infectious diseases.

 PhD, , University of California Berkeley/San Francisco, 1992

 B.S., , University of California, Berkeley, 1982